CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </section><hr class="full-line">
 <section class="full-section">
 <a id="asana-organization-exports"></a>
-<h1 id="organization-exports">Organization Exports</h1>
+<h1 id="organization-exports">Organization exports</h1>

 <pre class="highlight http tab-http">
 <code><a href="/docs/create-an-organization-export-request"><span class="post-verb">POST</span> <span class=""nn>/organization_exports</span></a><br><a href="/docs/get-details-on-an-org-export-request"><span class="get-verb">GET</span> <span class=""nn>/organization_exports/{organization_export_gid}</span></a></code>
 </pre>

 <span class="description">
-An *organization_export* object represents a request to export the complete data of an Organization in JSON format.
+An `organization_export` object represents a request to export the complete data of an organization in JSON format.

-To export an Organization using this API:
+To export an organization using this API:

 * Create an `organization_export`
   [request](/docs/create-an-organization-export-request)
-  and store the id that is returned.
+  and store the ID that is returned.
 * Request the `organization_export` every few minutes, until the `state` field contains ‘finished’.
-* Download the file located at the URL in the `download_url` field. * Exports can take a long time, from several minutes to a few hours for large Organizations.
+* Download the file located at the URL in the `download_url` field. * Exports can take a long time, from several minutes to a few hours for large organizations.

-*Note: These endpoints are only available to [Service Accounts](https://asana.com/guide/help/premium/service-accounts) of an [Enterprise](https://asana.com/enterprise) Organization.*
+*Note: These endpoints are only available to [Service Accounts](https://asana.com/guide/help/premium/service-accounts) of an [Enterprise](https://asana.com/enterprise) organization.*
 </span>

 </section>